 Valerie Zimany has been named chair of the art department at Clemson University.
 An associate professor of art and a nationally known ceramics artist, Zimany had served as the interim chair since May 2017.

-Clemson University visual art students will be on full display this spring in the Clemson University Center for Visual Art’s (CVA) gallery spaces.
+The work of Clemson University visual art students will be on full display this fall in several of the Clemson Visual Art’s (CVA) gallery spaces.

 The ceramics studio in the department of art at Clemson University will hold the annual Fall Ceramics Bowl Sale from noon to 5 p.m.
 Wednesday, Nov.
 14, in the hallway in front of the Lee Gallery in Lee Hall.

 “Artists Teaching: Teaching Artists,” a new exhibition highlighting artwork by the faculty of the department of art at Clemson University, will open with a reception from 6-8 p.m.
 Friday, Sept.
 28.

 Half the world’s population live in urban areas, according to this Tiger.
 By 2050, she says, that figure will rise to two thirds.
 She prepares her students to be leaders in addressing the complexities of growing metropolitan regions.
 Meet B.D.
 Wortham-Galvin.
 Title: Director and associate professor, Resilient Urban Design Years at Clemson: One What I […]

 Casey Abrams and Postmodern Jukebox open the Brooks Center season.
 Check out our interview with Casey.

 CLEMSON — Becky Becker plans to bring an increased emphasis on new and innovative artistic works to the Clemson University performing arts department.
 Becker, the incoming chair of performing arts, arrives at Clemson with an extensive background not only in teaching and scholarship but also in developing new theatrical works.
 “I’m a big supporter of […]